Diablo 3 Classes Guide - Create a Perfect Character!

 Barbarian is a bloodthirsty warrior that excels in melee combat.
 Currently, the majority of the most powerful builds revolve around Whirlwind ability.
 It’s definitely a blast from the past for Barbarian players back from Diablo 2.
 Spinning around and AoE slashing through enemies was probably the most popular and iconic aspects of this class.

 Of course, there are also some builds focused more on single target damage.
 No matter what build you elect to go with, Barbarian will always run straight in the middle of the action.
 This ferocious, brutal playstyle is the main trademark of Barbarian class.
-They have a lot of health, what makes them tanky, but they can also deal huge amounts of damage thanks to skills like Wrath of the Berserker.
+They have a lot of health, which makes them tanky, but they can also deal with huge amounts of damage thanks to skills like Wrath of the Berserker.

 This option is much better for players who enjoy hiding in the shadows and utilizing range advantage in more tactical playstyle.
 Demon Hunters also have plenty of AoE damage, with piercing arrows and explosive attacks that can destroy multiple targets.
 Their builds are often focused either on massive attack speed steroids and multiple quick hits onto the enemies or on utilizing their AoE capabilities, striking a bit slower, but reaching numerous targets at the same time.

-As a bow or crossbow user, you’re going to deal massive ranged damage, while also keeping your distance and kiting enemies.
+As a bow or crossbow user, you’re going to deal with massive ranged damage, while also keeping your distance and kiting enemies.
 The build differences don’t affect the general playstyle that much.
 They’re mostly focused around other abilities to act as primary damage sources.
 Some of their power levels will vary patch to patch, but in the end, it will often come down to personal preference.

 Monks are another kind of melee fighters.
 In comparison to Barbarians, they utilize less brutality and raw strength in favor of agility, spiritual concentration, and powerful crowd control.
 Monks fight with fist weapons, hitting their enemies with flurries of swift attacks.
-Besides due to their proficiency in martial arts, Monks can also deal significant amounts of AoE damage with their aura-like skills and abilities like Exploding Palm that allow them to literally blow up their enemies.
+Besides due to their proficiency in martial arts, Monks can also deal with significant amounts of AoE damage with their aura-like skills and abilities like Exploding Palm that allow them to literally blow up their enemies.
 This focused fighter also has access to a class-unique resource called Spirit.